Anders Grahn: Armin van Buuren

+”When We Come Alive” together with Israeli super duo Vini Vici featuring ALBA on vocals.

+The single is co-written by Anders Grahn who’s also doing background vocals on the track.

 The Black Eyed Peas

 "BIG LOVE" by the Black Eyed Peas is co-written by Anders Grahn, who also is one of the prominent vocalists in the song's chorus.
 BIG LOVE was released as the main single for the Grammy-winning group's album Masters of the Sun, release on 12 October 2018.
 The graphic video, a 9-minute double video for the same song with two different stories, addresses both school shootings in the United States, as well as children being taken from their parents by the border to the US, and is a collaboration with two organizations, March For Our Lives and Families Belong Together.

 Anastacia

 Grahn is one of the writers ("Why" and "Higher Living") and additional producers ("Before" and "Reckless") as well as guitarist, background singer, percussionist and bass player on Anastacia's album Evolution.
 Released 15 September 2017.
 During 2017 and 2018 Grahn has been touring as guitarist with Anastacia on her Ultimate Collection Tour and Evolution Tour in a total of 110 shows in 25 countries.